agusvarela/tenpo-interview/README.md

 ## Redis Cache

-This application uses redis cache to store token with expired time.
+This application uses redis cache to store token with expired time (Note that `jwt.expiration.time=300000` is setting the expiration time in 5 minutes.
 The redis be dropped and created in each deploy of the application.

 -------------------